 “It was really exciting to finally receive my MCAT results and see that I had reached my target score.
 It was a huge relief to see that the months I had spent studying had paid off.
 I'm thrilled to have taken one step further toward reaching my goal of becoming a doctor.”

-David Geffen School of Medicine at UCLA, Candidate for Doctor of Medicine (MD) (2012-2016)
+University of Southern California Keck School of Medicine, Candidate for Doctor of Medicine (MD) (2015-2019)

-To prepare for the release of MCAT 2015, the Scripps Post-Baccalaureate Program has revised the curriculum to include a biochemistry course.
-In addition, a partnership has been developed to provide a specially designed MCAT course at a discounted fee on the Scripps campus.
+To prepare for the latest version of the MCAT exam, the Scripps Post-Baccalaureate Program has revised the curriculum to include a biochemistry course that students complete in June of the second summer.
 While we offer courses in psychology, sociology, and statistics at Scripps, these courses are not part of the traditional curriculum for the post-bac program.
 We encourage applicants to consider enrolling in one or several of these courses prior to matriculation to better prepare for MCAT 2015 or to study these subjects independently during their post-bac year.
 Scripps Post-Bac advisors work closely with students to ensure that their MCAT preparation is thorough and effective.